nirjalanaik1706/Testing/README.md

 # Testing
-# Testing the webpages using junit and selenium
+# 🚀 Selenium Testing with Java

+This project demonstrates automated web testing using **Java**, **Selenium WebDriver**, and **TestNG/JUnit**.
+It provides reusable test cases for web applications and follows standard automation practices.

+---

+## 📂 Project Structure